-Seattle police will return to East Precinct, where CHOP has reigned, Durkan says
+Seattle will phase down CHOP at night, police will return to East Precinct, Durkan says

 A free meal program that’s been served for 35 years from Central Lutheran Church, across the street from Cal Anderson, has moved because of CHOP, according to Jeff Wolcott, executive director of Community Lunch on Capitol Hill.
 He stressed that he’s not speaking on behalf of the church.

-Wolcott has seen participation in the meals drop since the protest zone was created.
-Wolcott said about a third of his guests stopped coming to the meals when campers began setting up tents in Cal Anderson Park.
+Wolcott has seen participation in the meals drop — about a third of his guests stopped coming to the meals when campers began setting up tents in Cal Anderson Park, he said.

 Wolcott realized they had to leave the church on Tuesday, when a homeless guest suffered a seizure.
 When he called 911 and gave his location, he says emergency responders refused service unless he could move the seizing man two blocks, to 13th Avenue.